dlizcano/old_dlizcano.github_ol.io_old/_posts/2014-05-17-Mammal-Biodiversity-in-Colombia.md

 <figure>
 	<a href="/images/mammal/mammalpeak.png"><img src="/images/mammal/mammalpeak.png"></a>
 </figure>
 The records start before 1800 and end in 2006.
-Interesting: There is a big peak in 1967
+Interesting: There is a big peak in 1967.

-Unfortunately that huge collection peak do not feed a Colombian institution.
+Unfortunately that huge collection peak do not correspond to a Colombian institution.
 <figure>
 	<a href="/images/mammal/bar2.png"><img src="/images/mammal/bar2.png"></a>
 </figure>